Suggested links

 • Have you stolen a loved one’s fentanyl patches or tablets?

-While these signs cannot provide a fentanyl withdrawal diagnosis, they may help you learn whether you need help.
+While these signs cannot provide a fentanyl withdrawal diagnosis, they may help you determine whether you need medical intervention.

 Try Therapy Online